Always a Catch!: Characters

 First prince of the Kingdom of Rubini.
 He was tormented by the political engagement arranged between him and Aida, whom his younger brother had feelings for.
-Later, using a certain incident as a pretext, he attempts to annul the engagement with Aida, but mistakenly informs his cousin Maria of the annulment instead.
+Later, using a certain incident as a pretext, he attempts to annul the engagement with Aida, but mistakenly informs her cousin Maria of the annulment instead.
 Eventually, he falls in love with Maria, proposes to her, and is accepted—shortly thereafter, he is officially named crown prince.
 Despite numerous challenges, he and Maria overcome them together and finally manage to get married.